adafruit/Adafruit_Mynewt/docs/08_Simulation.md

 ### Running the native binary

-Depending on the output `.elf` file generated about, you can then run the simulation binary locally via:
+Depending on the output `.elf` file generated above, you can then run the simulation binary locally via:

 ```
 $ /Users/ktown/Dropbox/microBuilder/code/nRF52/Mynewt/bletest/bin/bleuart/apps/bleuart/bleuart.elf